Metabolism 101: Introduction to Metabolism and Nutrition

 Learn more: Exercise, metabolism and weight: New research from The Biggest Loser

-Related: Dietitians for weight loss
+Related: Dietitian support for weight loss

 Myth: Yo-yo dieting means you have a broken metabolism.